martinber/sdl_fungeoid/README.md

 - Use `static` for global variables and private functions.

 - Can't define global variables on header files, see `COLOR_XX` for example

+- For every struct with constructor:

+    - Create a constructor `_create()` function that returns NULL on error.
+        Remember to free the memory allocated inside the constructor on error.

+    - Create a destructor function `_free()` that returns void, do not check for NULL pointer because `free()` can handle NULL pointers, but if the the struct has pointers I have to free them before checking for NULL pointer.

 ## Android